Sudbury Valley Trustees: History

-SVT was founded in 1953 by seven citizens to prevent destruction of the local wildlife habitat.
-Upon returning to Wayland, Massachusetts, after serving in the Marine Corps during World War II and the Korean War, Allen Morgan saw that the land he remembered as forest and farm as a child was rapidly being turned into homes and shopping malls.
-Realizing that the open spaces would be lost forever unless action was taken, he gathered together six friends (B. Allen Benjamin, Dr. George K. Lewis, Henry Parker, Willis B. Ryder, Richard Stackpole, and Roger P. Stokey) and founded Sudbury Valley Trustees to protect the natural resources of the area “on the theory that if we sat back and did nothing, certainly nothing would happen, and if we tried, maybe something would happen.”
+SVT was founded in 1953 by seven residents seeking to prevent the loss of local wildlife habitat.
+After returning to Wayland, Massachusetts, following service in the Marine Corps during World War II and the Korean War, Allen Morgan observed significant residential and commercial development on land that had previously consisted of forest and farmland.
+Concerned about the permanent loss of open space, he organized six colleagues (B. Allen Benjamin, Dr. George K. Lewis, Henry Parker, Willis B. Ryder, Richard Stackpole, and Roger P. Stokey) to establish Sudbury Valley Trustees for the purpose of protecting the area’s natural resources.

-They mailed a form letter inviting people to become members for a fee of $3.00.
-SVT grew to a couple hundred members within a year or two.
-SVT publications emphasizing the importance of floodplain marshes led to the first floodplain zoning in the northeast.
-Thanks to SVT advocacy, most of the towns in the Sudbury Valley had established floodplain zones that protected upwards of 6,000 acres (24 km2) without having to spend dollars to acquire them.
+The founders distributed a form letter inviting residents to join the organization for a membership fee of $3.
+SVT grew to several hundred members within its first few years.
+Its early publications highlighted the environmental value of floodplain marshes and contributed to the adoption of the first floodplain zoning regulations in the Northeast.
+As a result of SVT’s advocacy, most communities in the Sudbury Valley created floodplain zones protecting approximately 6,000 acres (24 km^{2}) without incurring land acquisition costs.

-SVT was an organization run purely through the efforts of volunteers until Morgan became SVT's first Executive Director in 1981.
-Morgan shepherded SVT's growth to a membership of just under 2,400, a staff of four full-time and four part-time employees, and nearly 60 parcels of land comprising nearly 1,200 acres (4.9 km^{2}) of land preserved by the time of his death in 1990.
+SVT operated entirely through volunteer efforts until 1981, when Morgan became its first executive director.
+During his tenure, SVT expanded to nearly 2,400 members, a staff of four full-time and four part-time employees, and a portfolio of approximately 60 protected properties totaling about 1,200 acres (4.9 km²) by the time of his death in 1990.